urbanspectra-nyc/polylingo/scripts/README.md

-## Local Dev Setups For Any Language Using asdf
+## Local Test-Driven Setups For Any Dev Language Using asdf

 #### Operating System Prerequisites
 - Linux